Belgium

 Capital gains realised on land are potentially taxable depending on the duration of the ownership:

-- 8 years or more: tax exempt
+- Eight years or more: Tax exempt.

 Taxable basis

 The taxable basis is the difference between the sales value and the purchase value.
-A lump sum amount of purchase cost equal to 25% of the purchase price is taken into account (unless you can prove that you incurred more costs) as well as the costs of any renovation work carried out by a registered contractor.
+A lump sum amount of purchase cost equal to 25% of the purchase price is taken into account (unless one can prove that one incurred more costs) as well as the costs of any renovation work carried out by a registered contractor.
 Finally, the purchase value is also increased by 5% for each full year that has passed between the purchase and the sale.
 Costs incurred during the sale are, in principle, deductible to determine the sale price.

 Exemptions